Chocolive24/Chocolive24.github.io/src/content/blog/raytracing_one_weekend_cuda.md

 }
 checkCudaErrors(cudaFree(fb));
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If we open the ppm file (I use ppm viewer online personaly) we should have the first image of the raytracing book:
+If we open the ppm file (I use [ppm viewer site](https://www.cs.rhodes.edu/welshc/COMP141_F16/ppmReader.html) personally) we should have the first image of the raytracing book:

 <div style="text-align:center">
   <img src="/raytracing_one_weekend_cuda/images/first_image.png" alt="The first PPM image of the book." />